 Conservatories are still the most popular home expansion option.
 Modern designs are now much warmer, more secure and more durable than their predecessors.
-However, garden rooms have had an update as well.
+However, rooms have had an update as well.
 Recent developments in this space have created garden room designs that achieve similar performance levels to conservatories and even home extensions.

 Both of these designs do have similarities.
 Each of them has a lot of glazing in their design, meaning plenty of natural light enters them, and they feel at one with nature.
 Both of them are also weatherproof and durable, meaning they can last for your home for decades to come without warping, wearing down or beginning to break.

 However, there are some key differences.
 Because conservatories are attached to your home, there could be increased rules for planning permission and meeting building regulations.
-Another difference is installation time – whereas conservatories take weeks to install, some new garden rooms can be completed in a couple of days.
+Another difference is installation time – whereas conservatories take weeks to install, some garden rooms can be completed in a couple of days.

-What defines conservatories and garden rooms is how they connect with your home.
 When you choose a conservatory, you build a space that connects your home to your garden.
 Because of this, you can use your conservatory as another room on your property.
 But, as a connected structure, it will need to comply with additional regulations.

 However, a garden room is a freestanding structure.
 As a result, it sits separately in the land around your home, acting as a more private space.
 But garden rooms are usually smaller and less flexible because of this, and they can feel separate from the rest of your home.
 Because they’re freestanding structures, they could be easier to build on your property under permitted development rules.